josekron/TakeBread/README.md

 Each user has a security code which is required for notify if want bread.

 #Technologies.
-The backend is implemented with JavaEE using Webservices, Servlet, Scheduler, Log4j and MongoDb database.
+The back-end is implemented with JavaEE using Webservices, Servlet, Scheduler, Log4j and MongoDb database.

-For the frontend, I use AngularJs with the modules ngMaterial (material style) and ngNotify (for manage the response of webservices).
+About the front-end, I use AngularJs with the modules ngMaterial (material style) and ngNotify (for manage the response of webservices).

-For testing the REST API, I use REST-Assured: https://github.com/rest-assured/rest-assured
+About testing the REST API, I use REST-Assured: https://github.com/rest-assured/rest-assured

 #Steps.
 1. Generate a .war and put it in your application server.
 Copy the "opt" folder in your "opt" folder of your server.